fabiobif/VoltageLoss/README.md

 # Time series analysis for electrical grid loss prediction

-This notebook aims to present the analysis and proposed solution to the problem of grid loss.
+This notebook aims to present the analysis and proposed solution to the problem of electrical grid loss.

 The repository has the following structure